 Marvel at Lesueur National Park, just 73km north-west of Badgingarra, covering almost 27, 000 hectares of picturesque landscape and incredible biodiversity.
 Flora found within the Park includes: acacias, hibbertias, leschenaultias, orchids, and kangaroo paws (including the rare black kangaroo paw).
 Flora flourishes in the months of spring, with beautiful wildflowers emerging from the heath.
 The Honey Possum is found only in the Kwongan area, in particular the Lesueur National Park.
 Other rare wildlife includes a variety of lizards, snakes, frogs & mammals.
 The Lesueur Scenic Drive is the most comprehensive way in which to explore the Park, as this passes the most picturesque areas, and is scattered with regular lay-bys allowing breaks to stop and take in the breathtaking scenery.

 Tip: Take a break and have a picnic at the popular Cockleshell Gully – a hotspot for orchids.

-Formally known as the Badgingarra National Trail, the Iain Wilson Nature Trail is a 1.5km trail within the protected Badgingarra National Park.
+Formally known as the Badgingarra National Trail, the Iain Wilson Nature Trail is a 3.5km trail within the protected Badgingarra National Park.
 This walk is incredible with spring, when the bushland is bursting with colour.
-The trail features many species of wildflowers including Badgingarra’s emblem, the black kangaroo paw.
-It is also home to numerous reptiles, emus, kangaroos and a variety of birds including bustards and wedge-tailed eagles.
+The trail features many species of wildflowers including Badgingarra’s emblem, the black kangaroo paw, and is home to numerous reptiles, emus, kangaroos and a variety of birds including bustards and wedge-tailed eagles.
 The main 2km trail offers multiple opportunities to view surrounding landscape and wildflowers, while a 1.5km detour features a steep climb will take you to an incredible lookout atop the hill.